 Sometimes, the intentional liar poses as a jokester, but they’re malicious and cruel.

 They fib to get a reaction and then say (in a mean-spirited way), “I was just f—ing with you!”
 Sometimes, the intentional liar poses as a jokester, but they’re malicious and cruel.
-The only reason they’re not at the very end of the spectrum is that by possessing awareness, they at least have the capacity to change.
+The only reason they’re not ranked higher than the pathological liar is that by possessing awareness, they at least have the capacity to change.

 3. The manipulative liar

-They lie to get what they need (or want).
+They lie to get what they want.
 They have an end goal and will do or say whatever it takes to achieve it.

 They often use flattery or say what they think you want to hear in order to get a promotion, make a sale, get elected… or get in your pants.